Hervar77/infinity-doc/mkdocs/api/infinity.date.md

 Parameters:

 - timeZone: `string`
-  >the name of the time zone for which the formatted time string should be returned
+  >The name of the time zone for which the formatted time string should be returned.

 - local: `number`
-  >the time stamp as a Unix Epoch timestamp in milliseconds to be returned as an ISO 8601 formatted string
+  >The time stamp as a Unix Epoch timestamp in milliseconds to be returned as an ISO 8601 formatted string.

 Return type: `string`